696-eth/threads/README.md

 ・Nielsen's law (Moore's law for 🪙Bandwidth)

-🪙The only resource is needed for blockchains to consume
+🪙Bandwidth is the only resource that is needed for blockchains to consume

 ![](https://i.imgur.com/Jb6YvvZ.png)